 The importance of text for instrumentalists

 While it’s the singer’s job to convey the words with great diction, the importance of text to instrumentalists can’t be underestimated.
-We chat to our Veneto Opera Summer School conductor Peter Ford and music coaches Julie Aherne and Bernard Tan to get their views:
+We chat to our Veneto Opera Summer School conductor Peter Ford and music coaches Julie Aherne and Bernard Tan to get their views.

 Why is text so important for instrumentalists?

 Peter: “As instrumentalists, we fundamentally imitate the gesture and nuance of the human voice.
 Clear and correct diction creates strong, characteristic articulation, and tenuto, staccato, and martellato each imitate the phonetic qualities of text.
 Effective use of portamento serves to recreate the connection and fluidity of a vocal line.
 For string players, as an example, the timbral qualities of the voice are reflected in techniques such as sul ponticello (nasal) or sul tasto (breathy).
-An awareness of all this is vital to achieving stylistic unity in operatic performance.”
+An awareness of all of this is vital to achieving stylistic unity in operatic performance.”

 Bernard: “Most experienced orchestra players will know that playing for opera is very different from playing symphonic works or chamber music.
 The main reason being that in operas, the text and voice lead the music.
-Experience and ability in playing operatic repertoire is very important for instrumentalists, but it takes time to build a sensitivity to the voice and learn to use this under an opera conductor.
+Experience and ability in playing operatic repertoire is very important for instrumentalists, but it takes time to build a sensitivity to the voice and to learn to use this under an opera conductor.
 This is where text and an understanding of what to listen for comes in.”

 How has a better understanding of text helped you as an instrumentalist/conductor?